LucaCappelletti94/arrp/README.rst

 ----------------------------------------------
 If you don't have it already, you will need to install the package bedtools_.
 A setup for both Linux and macOS can be found here_.

-Most commonly you just need to run, from within the repository:
+Most commonly you just need to run the following:

 .. code:: shell

     sudo apt install bedtools
-    pip install .
+    pip install arrp

 How do I build the dataset?
 ---------------------------------------
-Just run:
+From within the repo run:

 .. code:: python

     from arrp import build
     build(target="dataset")

+Where `"dataset"` is the path to your dataset.
+The default one is the one in the repository.

 Which genome does it use?
 ----------------------------------------